Revue Starlight

 Revue Starlight (少女☆歌劇 レヴュースタァライト, Shōjo Kageki Revyū Sutāraito) is a Japanese media franchise created in 2017 by Bushiroad, Nelke Planning and Kinema Citrus.
 It primarily consists of a series of musicals, debuting between 22 and 24 September 2017 at the AiiA 2.5 Theater Tokyo; a 12-episode anime television series directed by Tomohiro Furukawa which aired between July and September 2018; and two animated films, released on 7 August 2020, and 4 June 2021, which abridged and continued the story of the anime.
 It has received three manga adaptations, all of which began serialization in January 2018.

 A smartphone game titled Shōjo Kageki Revue Starlight: Re LIVE, developed by Ateam, launched in October 2018.
 Six years after the game's launch, the game ended service for all servers in September 2024.
 A visual novel game titled Shōjo☆Kageki Revue Starlight Stage Musical Impression Drama: Distant El Dorado was launched on 8 August 2024 for the Nintendo Switch and PC via Steam.
 The visual novel is a sequel to the franchise's second animated film, Revue Starlight: The Movie.
+A new anime sequel has been announced.